incogn-ito/moodvie/README.md

 ## How to Play:
 1. Click "ready/start"
-2. Pick your current moood
+2. Pick your current mood
 3. Choose from the prompts to find out what happens to your character and what movie best suits your mood.
-4. You can click" reset" after you choose your
+4. You can click" reset" to return home.
 # [Play](https://incogn-ito.github.io/moodvie/)

 [Planning Documents](https://docs.google.com/document/d/14sEc207wUQUH7VWI_DEM9FekjYFtgBQHSiLgz_-qOk4/edit?usp=sharing)